44th Street Theatre: History

 The 44th Street Theatre was located at 216 West 44th Street in New York City.
 The architect was William Albert Swasey, who designed the theatre in an 18th Century Georgian style.

-Built by The Shubert Organization in 1912, it was first named Weber and Fields' Music Hall.
-The theatre was renamed on December 29, 1913 when the comedy duo of Joe Weber and Lew Fields split with the Shuberts.
+The 44th Street Theatre was first named Weber and Fields' Music Hall.
+Built by The Shubert Organization in 1912, the theatre was initially intended to be a new resident theatre for the recently reconciled comedy duo Joe Weber and Lew Fields who had not performed together for years.
+The pair had previously been successful on Broadway at the former Weber and Fields' Broadway Music Hall from 1896 through 1904.
+However, the theatre was deemed to be too large of a space for the burlesque type comedy of Weber and Fields to be successful, and the partnership with the Schuberts and their theatre was dissolved after just seven and a half weeks of performances.

+The theatre was renamed the 44th Street Theatre on December 29, 1913.

-A theatre on the roof of the building, Lew Fields' 44th Street Roof Garden, became the Nora Bayes Theatre in 1918.
+A theatre on the roof of the building, Lew Fields' 44th Street Roof Garden, opened on June 5, 1913 with the premiere of the E. Ray Goetz musical All Aboard; a work produced by and starring Lew Fields.
+It later became the Nora Bayes Theatre in 1918.
 In the mid-1930s it presented Federal Theatre Project shows.

 In the basement of the 44th Street Theatre, the original rathskeller, became a small nightclub named the “Little Club” during Prohibition.

 In 1940 the building was purchased by The New York Times Company, which leased it back to Lee Shubert.
 When the American Theatre Wing requested the basement club as an entertainment venue for servicemen, Shubert gave them the property without charge.
 In March 1942 the 40-by-80-foot club space became the original Stage Door Canteen, which operated throughout World War II, became the subject of a popular film, and inspired other canteens throughout the United States.

 In 1930, the Film Daily Yearbook listed 44th Street Theatre as a movie theatre.
 The theatre showed films for a brief period of time before returning to stage productions.
 For movie screenings, the theatre had 1,468 seats, and 1 screen.

 The most notable film screening of 44th Street Theatre was of the German lesbian film “Maedchen in Uniform” in 1931.
 The movie played for a season twice daily and three times on Sundays and holidays.
 The theatre boasted that they had ‘Lower prices than any other two-a-day movie on Broadway’.

 In 1940, The New York Times purchased the 44th Street Theatre.
 After Shubert's lease expired in June 1945, the building was demolished.
 A New York Times printing plant was built in its place, part of the newspaper's postwar expansion of its 229 West 43rd Street headquarters.
 The printing plant was later abandoned, but a plaque remains to mark the location of the Stage Door Canteen.